NithinSangsi/Vinandii---dil-ka-Swadhh/README.md

 3. Open in Browser

-   Just open vinandii.html in your browser.
+   Just open index.html in your browser (Live Server).

 # 📸 Demo Screenshot